-How E-TRF can help reveal new disease biomarkers
+How E-TRF and biosensors can help reveal new disease biomarkers

 Accurate detection of severe diseases typically requires more than just one biomarker and their discovery is exceptionally troublesome.
 Aqsens Health aims to speed up the process.
 Our E-TRF method, modulators and measurement protocols are able to detect groups of biomarkers in a single measurement from biological samples.
 This opens up a world of new possibilities in disease detection and classification.